pzsolt72/aksdemo/README.md

 - Azure cli
 - kubectl
 - helm
-- power shell
+- powershell

 To run the script you need access to the internet.
 The deployed extensions are downloaded from the internet.

-Befor the first run, set your subscription id in the aks.ps1 file.
+Before the first run, set your subscription id in the aks.ps1 file.
 Also set the other parameters according to your taste, not mandatory.
-From command line run an az login command, then you can run the script.
+From the command line run an az login command, then you can run the script.

 ## Private DNS zone

-The script creates an Azrue private DNS zone where the ingress hosts will be registered.
-The name can be overriden by a parameter in the aks.ps1 file.
+The script creates an Azure private DNS zone where the ingress hosts will be registered.
+The name can be overridden by a parameter in the aks.ps1 file.

 ## AKS deployment

-It deploys a simple AKS with managed identities and autoscale feature with one active node.
+It deploys a simple AKS with managed identities and autoscale features with one active node.

 ## Ingress controller